The Princess Royal Celebrates 62nd Birthday

 The Princess Royal has been a full-time working royal since her youth and for many years was also the most hard-working: until very recently, she carried out the most engagements of any member of the Royal Family, although Prince Charles has now taken the top spot.
 The Princess carries out about 500 engagements every year, she is involved with over 200 charities and patronages.
 Her most prominent role is perhaps with Save the Children, of which she has been president since 1970.
 Princess Anne has also initiated The Princess Royal Trust for Carers in 1991.
 Her love for sport manifested itself in work with the International Olympic Committee: she is a British representative in the IOC and a member of the London 2012 Organising Committee.
 As with other senior royals, Princess Anne holds a number of honorary military appointments.
 In 2002, she wore her Royal Navy Uniform for the funeral of the Queen Mother, becoming the first non-reigning woman to attend a funeral in uniform.

 Her strong and stubborn character showed itself quite early on, with the most notable incident being the kidnap attempt.
 In response to a would-be kidnappers order to comply, the Princess replied: Not bloody likely!”
 Her hard work, no-nonsense attitude and two children who would be credit to any parent have made Anne one of the most popular British Royals.

-A Very Happy Birthday to the Princess and many returns.Filed under British Royals
+A Very Happy Birthday to the Princess and many returns.Filed under The United Kingdom

-Tagged Biography, Birthday, Captain Mark Phillips, Elizabeth II, Peter Phillips, The Duke of Edinburgh, The Princess Royal, Timothy Laurence, Zara Phillips.
+Tagged Biography, Birthday, Captain Mark Phillips, Elizabeth II of the United Kingdom, Peter Phillips, The Duke of Edinburgh, The Princess Royal, Vice Admiral Sir Timothy Laurence, Zara Tindall.